-After little while you should see another mountain rise to your right.
-This is Hjorleifshofdi, named after the viking settler Hjorleifur Hordmarsson, the blood brother of Ingolfur Arnarson.
+Making a right turn at road 219 will allow you to drive to the base of the mountain.
+The mount is named after the viking settler Hjorleifur Hordmarsson, the blood brother of Ingolfur Arnarson.
 Hjorleifur was slain by his slaves shortly after they arrived in Iceland.
 The slaves were Irish (called Westmen) and fled to Westmen Islands (hende the name) where Ingolfur found them and killed them all.

 You can hike to the top of the promontory, where you can find the burial mound of Hjorleifur along with many seabirds nesting, especially fulmar.
 Be aware, do not go too close to his nests, since they can spew a foul stinking vomit on you, making the ride further east a little less enjoyable.

 As with most deserts, there aren’t many changes in the scenery as you head further east.
 As you cross the sands you might see on your left on one place many small rock formations.
 These are what Icelanders call Varda, where you stack stones on one another and use it to mark routes in old times.
 This place, called Laufskalavarda, is more of a tourist varda, since no routes crossed the sands in ages past.